Lakshmi Narasimha (film): Reception

-Local review site Idlebrain rated the film three and a half stars and noted, "Bala Krishna's terrific performance is the biggest strength of the film.
-The first half of the film is entertaining.
-The second half is OK.
-And when Shiva Rama Krishna directs the heroine, the focus must be on the navel, this movie Heroine Asin opening starts with a focus on Navel.
-The famous video song director seems to be normal in the outing, yet he never loses focus on the glamour of the girl and heroism of the hero at any given point."
+Local review site Idlebrain rated the film three and a half stars and noted, "First half of the film is entertaining.
+Second half is OK.
+The interval bang is smooth.
+The flashback episode should have had more punch.
+The second half is heavily loaded with mass elements.
+The duration of film should be trimmed by a good 30 minutes to make the film more crisp.
+Bala Krishna's terrific performance is going to be the biggest strength of the film."
 Sify movies stated "Lakshmi Narasimha, the police story is being appreciated for its story, presentation and heroism of Balakrishna, the hero.
 It has taken a fantastic opening all over and is expected to be a long distance winner".
+Harikrishna of Telugu cinema wrote "The movie is worth watching for Balakrishna’s extraordinary performance and Jayanth’s direction".

 Controversy

 Balakrishna was involved in a shooting controversy.
 The incident took place on 3 June 2004 around 20:50 hrs at his residence in Jubilee Hills, Hyderabad.
 The actor has fired shots at the producer B.Suresh and his associate, Satyanarayana Chowdhary.
 Later both the wounded were admitted into Apollo hospital.
 The circumstances under which the case was handled led to much controversy as purported by the Human Right Forum (HRF).
 The HRF has questioned the authenticity of the people who handled the case, and the circumstances under which the actor was shielded from police by giving refuge in the CARE Hospital without any justifiable cause.

 The two victims have given statements before the magistrate alleging that the actor has fired shots at them during their treatment in the hospital, but soon they were retracted and made volte-face of their earlier statements.
 The actor was arrested later on 6 June at around 3:30 AM and produced before fifth Metropolitan Magistrate.
 A show cause notice was also served on Bala Krishna's wife Vasundhara Devi as the weapon used was licensed under her name, and she could not give sufficient protection to her licensed weapon.
 But later, the actor was granted bail.